It is a truth universally acknowledged

-Domino cards, late 19th century Of course this is far too late for them to have given rise to four-suited European cards (first attested 1365), let alone the Mamluk cards from which they surely derive and the preceding Ganjifa/Kanjifeh of India and Persia respectively.
+Domino cards, late 19th century Of course this is far too late for them to have given rise to four-suited European cards (attested possibly by 1365, definitely by 1377), let alone the Mamluk cards from which they surely derive and the preceding Ganjifa/Kanjifeh of India and Persia respectively.

 Mah Jong tiles, 1873 or earlier But we don't have to reject a Chinese origin merely for lack of positive attestation.
 For one thing, the fact that ma diao is so complicated suggests that it already had a substantial history behind it; for another, there is plenty of evidence to show that the Chinese had indeed been playing games with cards or slips of paper as far back as the 9th century - it's just that the earliest cards did not, to anyone's certain knowledge, consist of suits or numerals.